B4R05/redux-aws-invoicer/README.md

-# (NOTE: entire backend currently being migrated to AWS, mongo-express-node files are being deleted and further updates being made.
+# (NOTE: entire backend has migrated to AWS, mongo-express-node files are being deleted and further updates being made.
 Ignore the rest of this README.)

 # Invoicer